rooklift/nibbler/README.md

 Running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the `/src` directory, then do `electron .` to run it.
 Nibbler should be compatible with at least version 5 and above.

-# Aesthetic adjustments

-As well as the menu options, various aesthetic adjustments are possible in the `config.json` file, which can be found via the Dev menu.
-For example, board colour can be changed.

-If you like a different piece set, you can create a folder of `.png` or `.svg` files with [the right names](https://github.com/fohristiwhirl/nibbler/tree/master/src/pieces) and point the `override_piece_directory` config option to it.

 # Advanced engine options

 Most people won't need them, but all of Leela's engine options can be set in two ways: